chriscowley/leanpub-leanrhcsa/manuscript/the-basics.md

 ### SSH
 For accessing remote servers, SSH is with out a doubt the standard.
 It is installed and enabled by default on RHEL - the firewall is even open on the correct port (22 tcp) too.

-SSH stands for *Secure SHell", even though it is not actually a shell in itself.
+SSH stands for *Secure SHell*, even though it is not actually a shell in itself.
 It is just a way of encrypting a connection to a shell (such as bash).
 You connect to

 ### VNC
 *Virtual Networking Computing* is a way to access a GUI on a remote server.